Mohammadpur, Dhaka | editor@sarpo.net

 Start by washing the seed to remove any residue from the fruit.
 Then, use a sharp knife to make 1-2 shallow cuts around the circumference of the seed.
 This will help the seed germinate more easily.

-Next, fill a small pot with well-draining potting mix.
+Next, fill a small pot with a well-draining potting mix.
 Place the avocado seed in the pot, cut side down, and cover it with about 1 inch of soil.
 Water the soil until it is moist but not soggy.

 Place the pot in a warm location out of direct sunlight and wait for the seed to germinate.
 It can take anywhere from 2-8 weeks for an avocado seed to sprout, so be patient!
 Once it does sprout, you can move it to a sunny spot and continue to water it regularly.